 The city council voted 11-0 on Thursday to send a letter to Mitchell requesting that his administration and the council work together to find funding for those services that councilors said are vital to the North End and downtown area business district.

 “We cannot get rid of Engine 8.
 It’s a vital part of not only Ward 2, but the whole city,” Ward 2 Councilor Maria Giesta said.

-“There’s nothing that can take the place of Engine 8 or the men and women on that apparatus,” said Councilor At-Large Bryan Gomes, the chairman of the council’s public safety committee who sponsored the motion.
+“There’s nothing that can take the place of Engine 8 or the men and women on that apparatus,” said Councilor At-Large Brian Gomes, the chairman of the council’s public safety committee who sponsored the motion.

 Gomes also said the downtown police station is needed to prevent loitering, drug dealing and other crimes already present in the area from spreading further.

 “You close the police station, guaranteed you’re going to have a problem,” Gomes said.

 Thursday night’s virtual city council meeting also provided a forum for councilors to express concerns and frustrations on other fronts related to public safety in New Bedford, ranging from questions over ShotSpotter to anger over how the public was kept in the dark for hours after a city police officer’s home was shot at last month.